gsmecher/tuberd/README.rst

 attribute and method lookup and dispatch without the overhead of a fully interpreted embedded runtime.

-Tuber is licensed using the GNU GPLv3_ license.
-This license is inconveniently restrictive, and is intended as a placeholder until I determine which of the myriad of more permissive licenses is most appropriate.
-Specifically, I intend to relax licensing in order to allow third parties to use the Tuber server and client with closed-source client codebases.
-(Note that open-source licenses, in general, create an obligation to make source code available - but only where compiled programs are distributed.
-You do not generally have an obligation to publicly disclose source code.)
-If licensing is an issue and this text is still present, you are strongly encouraged to contact Graeme Smecher at `gsmecher@threespeedlogic.com <mailto:gsmecher@threespeedlogic.com>`_.
+Tuber is licensed using the 3-clause BSD license (BSD-3-Clause).
+This software is intended to be useful, and its licensing is intended to be pragmatic.
+If licensing is a stumbling block for you, please contact me at present, you are encouraged to contact Graeme Smecher at `gsmecher@threespeedlogic.com
+<mailto:gsmecher@threespeedlogic.com>`_.

 .. _Tuber: https://github.com/gsmecher/tuber
 .. _GPLv3: https://www.gnu.org/licenses/gpl-3.0.en.html